-Policy compliance is the primary responsibility of the Development Services and Neighborhood Revitalization team, but is also the responsibility of the following SAHA teams: Asset Management, Section 8, Public Housing Property Management, Finance and Accounting, Beacon Communities and Community Development Initiatives.
-A policy exception must be requested by staff and granted by the Board of Commissioners in all relevant cases.
+Policy compliance is the primary responsibility of the DSNR team, but is also the responsibility of the following SAHA teams: Asset Management, Section 8, Public Housing Property Management, Finance and Accounting, Beacon Communities and Community Development Initiatives.
+A policy exception must be requested by staff and granted by the BOC in all relevant cases.

+V. Definitions:

-- V. Definitions: - BOC SAHA Board of Commissioners - DSNR SAHA Development Services and Neighborhood Revitalization team - HQS HUD Housing Choice Voucher (HCV) program regulations set forth basic housing quality standards (HQS) which all units must meet before assistance can be paid on behalf of a family and at least annually throughout the term of the assisted tenancy.
+- BOC SAHA Board of Commissioners - DSNR SAHA Development Services and Neighborhood Revitalization team - HQS HUD Housing Choice Voucher (HCV) program regulations set forth basic housing quality standards (HQS) which all units must meet before assistance can be paid on behalf of a family and at least annually throughout the term of the assisted tenancy.
 HQS define "standard housing" and establish the minimum criteria for the health and safety of program participants. - Place Based Initiatives Place-based policies leverage investments by focusing resources in targeted places and drawing on the compounding effect of well-coordinated action.
 Effective place-based policies can influence how rural and metropolitan areas develop, how well they function as places to live, work, operate a business, preserve heritage, and more - REAC Real Estate Assessment Center - Section 3 A means by which HUD fosters local economic development, neighborhood economic improvement, and individual self-sufficiency.
 Section 3 is the legal basis for providing jobs for residents and awarding contracts to businesses in areas receiving certain types of HUD financial assistance.
-Under Section 3 of the HUD Act of 1968, wherever HUD financial assistance is expended for housing or community development, to the greatest extent feasible, economic opportunities will be given to Section 3 residents and businesses in that area. - TDHCA Texas Department of Housing and Community Affairs
+Under Section 3 of the HUD Act of 1968, wherever HUD financial assistance is expended for housing or community development, to the greatest extent feasible, economic opportunities will be given to Section 3 residents and businesses in that area.